 you must not eat of it

-Not only do you find the suffix nt (meaning of it) on the infinitive mangjâ, you also find it on tocjâ (to touch):
+Not only do you find nt (meaning of it) attached to the infinitive mangjâ, you also find it attached to tocjâ (to touch):

 You first encountered mangjânt in Gjenesi 2:17, where you read no tu âs di mangjânt (you must not eat of it), where the second-person singular was used instead.

 no vês ni di mangjânt ni di tocjânt

 you must neither eat of it nor touch of it